 The registration process first requires a signed doctor's consent.
 An orientation and assessment is then conducted with the riding instructor and any therapist/teacher working with the rider to ensure the suitability of the program and schedule for each individual.
 In regard to cost, the riders pay only a percentage of the program cost; the association covers the rest through their fundraising initiatives.

 Please review our required forms and note that our Registration form contains pricing for our Individual Riding/Driving Programs.
-Please keep in mind that long pants are required for every lesson regardless of weather.

 Riders learn how to groom, saddle or harness, play mounted games, do mounted exercises, learn riding and driving skills, take trail rides or drives and learn how to remove saddle or harness.
 They do a final grooming, thank their horse with a special horse treat or carrot, and then return the horse to pasture.
 This hands on approach is very useful for individuals who have impaired motor, mobility, perception, cognition, behavior, mental health and language skills.